Review: The Foo Fighters make a horror movie

 Bad vibes are the enemy in “Studio 666” — that, and a demonic force that dwells beneath the house and seizes Grohl, turning his monomaniacal desire for an “epic” album into a fevered, murderous obsession.
 Referencing Rush, he wants it to be “2112 times 2112.”
 He claims to discover a new note: L Sharp.
 A heavy metal thrasher stretches past 40 minutes in length.

 Members of the band — Taylor Hawkins, Pat Smear, Rami Jaffee, Chris Shiflett, Nate Mendel — are peeled away one by one, and director B.J.
 McDonnell makes sure any death is comically extreme.
 A few friends make cameos — Lionel Richie, Whitney Cummings and Will Forte as a delivery guy with a demo tape who tells the group they’re “like my second favorite band after Coldplay.”

 It’s rare for any musical act to make a movie like this today — documentaries seem the preferred format these days — and rarer still for it to be a band that’s been around as long as the Foo Fighters have.
 But hopefully it starts a new trend among ’90s acts.
 Maybe a hairbrained heist movie with Pavement or a science-fiction thriller with Radiohead?

-“Cyrano,” a United Artists Releasing release in theaters Friday, is rated PG-13 by the Motion Picture Association of America for “some strong violence, thematic and suggestive material, and brief language.”
-Running time: 124 minutes.
-Three and a half stars out of four.
+“Studio 666” an Open Road release, is rated R by the Motion Picture Association of America for strong bloody violence and gore, pervasive language, and sexual content.
+Running time: 108 minutes.
+Two stars out of four.